Chalarangelo/30-seconds-of-code/snippets/broken-image-fallback.md

 Displays an error message when an image fails to load.

 - Apply styles to the `img` element as if it was a text container.
-- Use the `:before` and `:after` pseudo-elements to display an error message and the image URL.
+- Use the `::before` and `::after` pseudo-elements to display an error message and the image URL.
 These elements will only be displayed if the image fails to load.

 ```html
 <img src="https://nowhere.to.be/found.jpg" />